svin24/svin24.github.io/content/blog/2022-01-15-The-RISC-V-experience.md

 CPU-bound programs can be a struggle.
 However, this system has a consumer workstation GPU plugged into its PCIe slot.
-Any time I can get the GPU to pick up the slack, it works suprisingly effectively.
+Any time I can get the GPU to pick up the slack, it works surprisingly effectively.
 For example, I watched Dune (2021) today in 4K on this machine &mdash; buttery smooth, stunningly beautiful 4K playback &mdash; a feat that my Pinebook Pro couldn't dream of.
 The GPU has a hardware HVEC decoder, and mpv and Sway can use dmabufs such that the GPU